Train Your Dog As A Life-Changing Assistance Dog to Support Your Unique Needs

 Our accessible, step-by-step programme makes learning clear, stress-free and adaptable to different learning styles.

-Our programme gives you everything you need to train and graduate with a fully certified Assistance Dog - minus the treats!
+Our programme gives you EVERYTHING you need to train and graduate with a gold-standard Assistance Dog

 What’s included?